 - 1. All applicants to ATSU receive notification on the electronic application of the existence of DAMP policy section of the ATSU Student Handbook.
 This notification offers a copy of the policy upon request. - 2.
-All current ATSU students receive biannual notification (March and October) via email that includes a PDF attachment, the website link to the DAMP policy section of the ATSU Student Handbook, and a paper copy upon request. - 3.
+All current ATSU students receive an annual notification (October) via email that includes a website link to the DAMP policy section of the ATSU Student Handbook, and a paper copy upon request. - 3.
 Newly admitted students, transfer students, and students returning after a withdrawal are provided information on how to access the DAMP policy section of the ATSU Student Handbook as part of the admission acceptance agreement, which is signed by the student.